What is Intelligence?

 The bigger the list, the creative you get and the more you do, you’ll get more and more rewarded in the long run!
 Finally, I need to finish with this though:

-The brain is the most sophisticated and so advanced organ and yet sometimes so fragile and dumb at the same time! – by someone who said this.
+The brain is the most sophisticated and so advanced organ and yet so fragile and dumb at the same time! – by someone.

 More articles on Brain: